EducationShinyAppTeam/Style_Guide/README.md

 ## boastUtils Package
 By using the [boastUtils](https://github.com/EducationShinyAppTeam/boastUtils), you'll be able to automate much of the visual appearance styling.
 This will reduce the amount of work you'll need to do and worry about.
 We **strongly** recommend that you make use of this tool.

+Please check out the package's [page](https://github.com/EducationShinyAppTeam/boastUtils) for instructions on installing and using this toolkit.

+## Writing Code
+Ultimately, when you write your app's code, you should adhere to the [tidyverse style guide](https://style.tidyverse.org/).
+However, here are some additional practices you should follow.

+1. Leave Comments
+    a.
+At bare minimum, use a comment to break your code into sections.
+These can also provide others with potential keywords to search for when looking at your code later on.
+    b.
+For particularly complex sections, use comments to summarize what you're trying to do.
+2. Use informative names for variables and functions

+## Visual Appearance

+## Wording

+## Documentation

+## Additional Tools
+- [lintr](https://github.com/jimhester/lintr) - Checks adherence to a given style, syntax errors, and possible semantic issues.
+- [styler](https://www.tidyverse.org/articles/2017/12/styler-1.0.0/) - Format R code according to a style guide.

 ### Apps
 - Format the page using the consistant color
 - Check potential for mobile friendly --> narrow the window (black block at the bottom?)